YunwooC/GDD/README.md

 # Growing Degrees Day

-db is database - the MODEL
+db.ipynb is the database - the MODEL part_manager will implment the basic GUI - the VIEW and CONTROLLER